SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

 ### User Provisioning Service benefits over the flat file process:
  Maintains consistency between SAP Concur solutions and the HCM or provisioning source:
 * UPS supports close to real time experience vs. SAP Concur overnight processing with built in retry logic for outages.
-If there is an outage within Concur, HCM or provisioning source can contine to provision new and updated user data to Concur.
-UPS will queue that data until services are operational and can process reqeust.
-If there is a failure at the HCM and a large change set is created, once back on line - UPS is able to recieve that large dataset and will process them in sequence and as quickly as services can process.
+If there is an outage within Concur, HCM or provisioning source can continue to provision new and updated user data to Concur.
+UPS will queue that data until services are operational and can process request.
+If there is a failure at the HCM and a large change set is created, once back on line - UPS is able to receive that large dataset and will process them in sequence and as quickly as services can process.
 Real-time integration:
 * Close to real time experience vs. SAP Concur overnight processing.
-Ablility process changes throughout the day  instead of waiting for the file-based interval to occur once per day.
+Ability process changes throughout the day  instead of waiting for the file-based interval to occur once per day.
 Single API to support multiple SAP Concur products:
-* UPS allows clients and partners to provision user information to a single API that supports mulitple SAP Concur products without the need to know different file types for provisioning user information dependant on specific products.
+* UPS allows clients and partners to provision user information to a single API that supports multiple SAP Concur products without the need to know different file types for provisioning user information dependent on specific products.

 ## <a name="limitations"></a>Limitations